hazelcast/hazelcast-jet/site/docs/operations/docker.md

 2020-05-18 19:34:43,872 [ INFO] [main] [c.h.system]: Hazelcast Jet {jet-version} (20200429 - e6c60a1) starting at [172.17.0.2]:5701
 ```

-You can also verify the version of Hazelcast Jet by running a following
+You can also verify the version of Hazelcast Jet by running the
-command without starting a full instance:
+following command without starting a full instance:

 ```bash
 docker run hazelcast/hazelcast-jet jet --version
 ```

-You should get output similar to:
+You should get an output similar to the following:

 ```text
 $ docker run hazelcast/hazelcast-jet jet --version